QuibDev/QuibDev_Website/README.md

-This is the frontend code for the https://quib.dev website created using React Js, HTML and CSS.
+This is the front end code for the https://quib.dev website created using React Js, HTML and CSS.